Effective Date: January 1, 2023

 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm that the personal information relates to you.

 To help protect your privacy and maintain security, we will take steps to verify your identity before granting you access to your personal information or complying with your request.
-If you request access to or deletion of your personal information, we may require you to provide us with information about you to verify your identity.
+We may require you to provide us with information about you to verify your identity.
+If we cannot verify your identity, we may decline your request as permitted by the California Privacy Laws.

-The type of information that we ask for may vary depending on the type and sensitivity of the personal information we hold about you or that you request to know or delete.
+The type of information that we ask for varies depending on the type and sensitivity of the personal information that is the subject of the request and other factors required by the California Privacy Laws.
 If additional information is required to verify your request, we may contact you to provide us with that information before responding to your request for access or deletion.
 In addition, if you ask us to provide you with specific pieces of personal information, we will require you to sign a declaration under penalty of perjury that you are the consumer whose personal information is the subject of the request.
-If you designate an authorized agent to make an access or deletion request on your behalf, that authorized agent must provide us with a copy of the signed written permission from you.
-We can deny a request from an authorized agent that does not submit proof that the agent is authorized by you to act on your behalf.
-We may also require you to verify your own identity directly with us (as described above) and confirm with us that you provided that permission.

 We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

 To the extent permitted by applicable law, we may charge a reasonable fee to comply with your request.
 This Privacy Notice for California Consumers is available in alternative formats upon request.
-Please contact us as described in the section called CCPA Notice Contact Information to request this privacy notice in an alternative format.
+Please contact us as described in the section called California Privacy Laws Notice Contact Information to request this Privacy Notice in an alternative format.
+We will respond to your request within the time period prescribed by applicable law.
+Please note that many of the above rights are subject to exceptions and limitations.
+Your rights and our responses will vary based on the circumstances of the request.

 If you have any questions or comments about this Notice, or questions or concerns about our privacy policies and practices, please contact us at: